 Click here for Traveline Scotland or phone Traveline Scotland on 0871 200 22 33.

 The main train station is Aviemore and regular trains from Edinburgh, Perth, Glasgow, Inverness and even an overnight sleeper from London stop here.
 Anyone planning to travel by train can make journeys from across the UK with Scotrail and East Coast Trains.
 There are numerous railway stations in the west of the Cairngorm National Park.
 Railway stations are located at Dalwhinnie, Newtonmore, Kingussie, Aviemore and Carrbridge.
 Some trains may also stop at Kingussie which is only 4 miles from the Park.
-We advise checking the bus timetables in advance of your visit or pre-booking a taxi.
+We advise checking the bus timetables in advance of your visit.

 The nearest Airport is Inverness and is approx. 1 ½ hours' drive from the Park.
 Edinburgh, Glasgow and Aberdeen airports are all around 2-3 hours' drive away.